-There are many programs, services and supports that can benefit adults with intellectual or developmental disabilities (I/DD).
+There are many programs, services and supports that can benefit adults with intellectual and developmental disabilities (IDD).

-Local organizations like Special Olympics, Best Buddies, local Arc Chapters, provide recreation and social opportunities.
+Organizations, including Special Olympics, Best Buddies, and Chapters of The Arc provide recreation and social opportunities.
 Local YMCAs, community centers, parks departments , churches and other community organizations offer programs for the whole community – including people with disabilities.
 Learn more by visiting Natural Supports & Community Connections.

 Learn about state and federal programs that can provide services and supports to adults with IDD by exploring: